Benjamin T. Biggs

-Benjamin Thomas Biggs (October 1, 1821 – December 25, 1893) was an American slave owner, farmer and politician from Middletown in New Castle County, Delaware.
+Benjamin Thomas Biggs (October 1, 1821 – December 25, 1893) was an American politician from Middletown in New Castle County, Delaware.
 He was a veteran of the Mexican–American War and a member of the Democratic Party, who served as U.S. Representative and 46th Governor of Delaware.

 Early life and family

 Biggs was born near Bohemia Manor in Cecil County, Maryland, son of John and Diana Bell Biggs.
-He attended the Methodist Pennington Seminary in Pennington, New Jersey and Wesleyan University in Middletown, Connecticut.
+He attended the Methodist Pennington Seminary in Pennington, New Jersey, and Wesleyan University in Middletown, Connecticut.
 During the Mexican–American War he was appointed a major of the Delaware militia.

 He married Mary Beekman and had five children: John, Elizabeth, Benjamin T. Jr., Jennie, and Willard.
-They lived at 210 North Cass Street in Middletown, Delaware and were members of the Methodist Church.
+Of which only three children, John, Jennie and Willard survived.
+They lived at 210 North Cass Street in Middletown and were members of the Methodist Church.

 Professional and political career

 Biggs was a teacher and a farmer, whose time was primarily spent tending peach orchards in central New Castle County and the adjacent portion of Maryland.
 However, he was also a talented public speaker, and through this avocation, began a lifelong involvement in public affairs.
 Beginning as a member of the Whig Party, he was an instrumental figure in the Delaware Constitutional Convention of 1852.

 While the work of this convention was ultimately rejected, Biggs switched his partisan allegiance to the Democratic Party when the Whig Party broke up.
 The Democrats were the Southern leaning, anti-abolitionist, states rights party, strongly opposed to the policies of Abraham Lincoln and the Republicans.
 Presumably Biggs was in general agreement with its positions.
+His younger brother Sewell C. Biggs (1823–1911) also identified as a Whig, before becoming identifying as a Democrat and being elected to the Delaware house in 1872, and elected as speaker the same year.

 United States Congress

 Biggs was the Democratic candidate for the U.S. House in the 1860 election, but was narrowly defeated by the People's Party candidate, George P. Fisher.
 The People's Party was a local coalition of the Republicans and Constitutional Union Party, and the positions of people, like Fisher, on the great issues of the day were not yet clear.

 By 1868 they were, and after Delaware had experienced Federal supervision of its polling places, and the forced emancipation of its few slaves, a large majority turned permanently to the candidates of the Democratic Party.
 When Biggs ran again for the U.S. House, he was easily elected, defeating Republican Alfred T. Torbert in the 1868 election, and Joshua T. Heald in the 1870 election.
-But popularity in Delaware did not result in anything useful in the U.S. House, as Biggs joined a small and powerless minority in the 41st and 42nd Congress.
+But popularity in Delaware did not result in anything useful in the U.S. House, as Biggs joined a small and powerless minority in the 41st and 42nd congresses.
 He served two terms, from March 4, 1869, until March 3, 1873, during the administration of U.S. President Ulysses S. Grant and then retired, back to his peach orchards.